smonsays/git-workshop/slides/git_simon-schug_20190426.md

 	- Open a terminal & check if it works by entering `git`

 ## Quick Bash Primer
 Git is primarily used in the command line (Bash).
-To get started, here are some useful commands
+To get started, here are some useful commands:

 - `pwd` to print the working directory
 - `cd [folder]` to change the working directory